GregDavidson/UtilBiz/README.md

 | deals		| pricing of goods and services

-Within a schema, file are grouped into packages.
-A file naming convention helps manage the code:
+A file naming convention helps manage the code within a package:

 | File Name Pattern	| Reloadable	| Purpose
 |-----------------------|---------------|--------